YLtrees2/ViT-pytorch/README.md

 # Nyströmformer-based Vision Transformer

-## This repo is a modified version based on https://github.com/jeonsworld/ViT-pytorch for implementing Nyströmformer-based ViT model.
-The following explanation is from the original version of README.
+## This repo is a modified version based on https://github.com/jeonsworld/ViT-pytorch for implementing Nyströmformer-based ViT model(ref: https://github.com/mlpen/Nystromformer).
+The following explanation is from the original version of ViT-pytorch's README.

 Pytorch reimplementation of [Google's repository for the ViT model](https://github.com/google-research/vision_transformer) that was released with the paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) by Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn, Xiaohua Zhai, Thomas Unterthiner, Mostafa Dehghani, Matthias Minderer, Georg Heigold, Sylvain Gelly, Jakob Uszkoreit, Neil Houlsby.